-Quick answer: Sports chiropractic combines spinal and extremity adjustments, soft tissue work, and movement assessment to keep athletes performing and reduce time lost to injury.
-Research shows chiropractic care reduces injury recurrence by 32% in athletes (BMC Sports Science 2024) and speeds return-to-play in soft tissue injuries by 20-30% versus rest alone.
-With Workout Anytime athletes, AHSAA high schoolers from Valley and Lanett, and Auburn-area collegiate weekend warriors all training in our area, sports-focused chiropractic care is one of the highest-value services we provide.
+Quick answer: Sports chiropractic combines spinal and extremity adjustments, soft tissue work, and movement assessment to keep athletes mobile and reduce time lost to injury.
+It is most valuable as part of a broader training and recovery program — supporting joint mobility, soft tissue health, and the movement patterns that prevent overuse injuries.
+With Workout Anytime athletes, AHSAA high schoolers from Valley and Lanett, and Auburn-area collegiate and weekend athletes all training in our area, sports-focused chiropractic care is one of the highest-value services we provide.

 What Sports Chiropractic Actually Looks Like